beetbox/beets/docs/plugins/lyrics.rst

 Then add ``google`` to the list of sources in your configuration (or use default list, which includes it as long as you have an API key).
-If you use default ``google_engine_ID``, we recommend limiting the sources to ``musixmatch google`` as the other sources are already included in the Google results.
+If you use default ``google_engine_ID``, we recommend limiting the sources to ``google`` as the other sources are already included in the Google results.

 .. _register for a Google API key: https://console.developers.google.com/